HarperDB/nextjs/README.md

 ### `prebuilt: boolean`

 When enabled, the extension will look for a `.next` directory in the root of the component and skip executing the `buildCommand`.
 Defaults to `false`.

+## CLI

+This package includes a CLI (`harperdb-nextjs`) that is meant to replace certain functions of the Next.js CLI.
+It will launch HarperDB and set sensible configuration values.

+Available commands include:

+### `dev`

+Launches the application in Next.js development mode, and enables HMR for instantaneous updates when modifying application code.

+### `build`

+Builds the application and then exits the process.

+### `start`

+Launches the application in Next.js production mode.

+### `help`

+Lists available CLI commands.